-This is an introductory course of physics that surveys basic concepts, principles and laws of physics that includes the topics of mechanics, thermodynamics, heats, fluids, sound, waves and vibrations, electricity, magnetism, optics and radioactivity.
+This is an introductory course in physics that surveys basic concepts, principles and laws of physics including the topics of mechanics, thermodynamics, heat, fluids, sound, waves and vibrations, electricity, magnetism, optics and radioactivity.
 It is specifically designed for students with no previous experience with physics.

-BIOLOGY 101 - HUMAN ANATOMY AND PHYSIOLOGY
+BIOLOGY 101 - HUMAN ANATOMY